 **Disclaimer: We are a participant in the Amazon Services LLC Associates Program.
 Some of our links are affiliate links

-Patacones (Fried Bananas)
+Patacones (Fried Plantains)

 These delicious appetizers can be served at any time: breakfast, lunch, dinner, or a standalone snack at any given time of the day.
 You could say that patacones carry the same cultural significance that french fries have for North Americans, as they can be served on similar occasions and have a delicious salty flavor.